 The first few minutes of the trail from the road is used to be muddy from foot traffic but has since had a narrow boardwalk installed to mitigate the damage, courtesy of the NCC (donate!).
 It quickly opens into a vast expanse of granite outcrops overlooking the ocean and the many islands in the area (Top-notch area for ocean kayaking).

-Because it only takes a few minutes to reach a great viewing area with one of the best benches you’ll ever sit on.
-The sun sets over the ocean directly in front of this bench; making it one of the best places to watch a sunset (bring a flashlight for the short walk back).
+Because it only takes a few minutes to reach a great view with one of the most scenic benches you’ll ever sit on (unfortunately often the target of vandals).
+The sunsets over the ocean directly in front of this bench; making it one of the best places to watch a sunset (bring a flashlight for the short walk back).

 Be sure to wear proper footwear for the rugged terrain and take into account the erratic coastal weather (temperatures can dip, fog can roll in and winds can pick up quickly).